 keydown

-Browser Which event handlers need to suppress defaults to prevent key from appearing in text box Opera
+Browser Which event handlers need to suppress defaults to prevent key from appearing in text box Internet Explorer

 Gecko